If you want to see an exhaustive list of usability testing platforms in one location, you’ve found the right place.

 Usersnap is a central place to organize user feedback and collect bug reports.
 It makes tracking bugs easy.
 Using point-and-click annotation tools, Usersnap helps you report bugs where they happen: in your browser.
 It's a good compliment to your development workflow and feedback process.
 It also works with the tools you already use, like Slack, Asana, Zendesk and more.

 Walmart, Facebook, Apple… the client portfolio here witnesses to the popularity of this tool.
 UserTesting is one of our favorites too.
 Use it for your website, your mobile app, or your prototypes.
-You get videos of people visiting your site and commenting about what they find there.
+You get videos of real people visiting your site and commenting about what they find there.
 Get your results in an hour!
 To date, UserTesting has provided over a million tests to businesses large and small.
 There are plenty of resources on this site for learning about UX testing.
 Definitely check it out.

 Improve conversion rates, reduce bounce rates, gain understanding of visitor behavior – those are the UX improvements userTrack aims to deliver.
 The differentiator here is this tool is self-hosted.
 You buy it and you own it.
 No monthly subscription fees.
 It’s an intriguing idea, especially at the low (currently $37) price point.
 Take a look at the demo to see if it could work for you.
 Not for high-traffic websites.